OldhamMade/oldhammade.github.io/_drafts/life-rules.md

 1. Learn to say, "I don't know."
 If used when appropriate, it will be used often.
 2. It is easier to get into something than to get out of it.
-3. If you are not criticized, you may not be doing much
+3. If you are not criticized, you may not be doing enough
 4. Look for what is missing.
 Many know how to improve what's there; few can see what isn't there.
 5. Presentation rule: When something appears on a slide presentation, assume the world knows about it and deal with it accordingly.
 6. Work for a boss to whom you can tell it like it is.
 Remember, you can't pick your family, but you can pick your boss.